-We see time and time again, organisations purchasing work perk products, or changing processes without any input from the team this is going to affect.
+I see time and time again, organisations purchasing work perk products, or changing processes without any input from the team this is going to affect.

-We’re not saying to implement a culture of consensus.
+I’m not saying to implement a culture of consensus.
 Leaders have to make the right choice, not the popular one.
 But by giving your people a voice, you will not only make them feel valued and connected to the business, but you will also provide them with operations and benefits that truly enable them to do their best work.

 Thread Your Values